bennettdams/vue-code-snippets/README.md

 # Vue code snippets
-## Collection of Vue code snippets/examples/samples for common use cases
+## Curated collection of Vue code snippets/examples/samples for common use cases

 Tired of just another library for a small component you're writing?
 The NPM mess is big enough already?

-Fear not, let's collect handy Vue code snippets for everybody
+Fear not, let's collect handy Vue code snippets for everybody.

+If you want to add your snippet, feel free to send it or create a pull request.

+Every submission will be marked with his author.

 # [UTILITY](./utility)